Erez Ziv, Managing Artistic Director

 Hadley is a Bronx-based stage manager, board operator, and lighting designer originally from Fort Wayne, Indiana.
 They are a technical collaborator with the New York Neo-Futurists and have consistently worked in the Kraine since 2014.
 They are also an NYU graduate, a pet care provider with a perfect 5 star rating on Rover, and the proud parent of a hyperactive rescue pitbull mix (see yoshi kuroi’s photo).

-Jimmy Lovett, Front of House Coordinator
+Jimmy Lovett, Director of Operations

 Sam Hood Adrain, Festival Coordinator